danielavarelat/SendMoneyAgent/README.md

 - **Input Validation**: Validates currency, country, and delivery method with helpful error messages
 - **Format Guidance**: Provides expected formats when asking for account numbers and other fields
 - **Collected Info Display**: Always shows what information has been collected before asking for the next field
-- **Tool Response Handling**: Uses callbacks to ensure tool responses are shown verbatim (prevents infinite loops by not intercepting questions)

 ## Supported Countries and Currencies